Frequently Asked Questions

 We worked with a panel of experts to create a recommended list of 300 titles to help inspire pupils to start their reading journey.
 There are new titles, classics, graphic novels, poetry and even joke books.
 There’s something for everyone and each title is sorted into one of our ten categories (Funny, Magic & Mystery, Sport, Spooky, Adventure, Family & Friendship, Folklore & Fairy Tales, History, Heroes Vs Villains and Animals).
 If there’s not anything you like, we’d love you to create your own list to share with everyone!

 How do I create my own list?

-You can send your list, along with your name and a short paragraph about yourself and the books you’ve chosen to email@example.com – they’ll then be published on the website.
+You can send your list, along with your name and a short paragraph about yourself and the books you’ve chosen to email@example.com – we will select the highest rated to be added to our list.

 Do we vote on the book list?

 No, the titles in the ‘100 ways to start your reading journey’ booklet and those on the website are for inspiration only.
 These titles are not prescriptive or mandatory and there is no voting element.
 You can however, review the books using our star rating to recommend for future readers.

 Every school will receive a resource pack in Autumn 2017.
 This will have the First Minister’s Reading Challenge Guide, a class passport, an example passport and some posters.
 After you have registered your school and the number of pupils taking part you will automatically be sent Reading Passports.
 You will also then have access to the wide range of resources to help your school and pupils take part.
 You can opt out of receiving Reading Passports during registration.